rust-lang/rfcs/text/3396-extern-types-v2.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should `MetaSized` contain methods, or should it be a marker trait with the implementation left to `core::mem::size_of_val` and `core::mem::align_of_val`?
 - Should "metadata sized" imply "metadata aligned" or should we be adding the `MetaAligned` trait rather than `MetaSized`?
 - Should `MetaSized` be a supertrait of `Sized`?
 All `Sized` things are `MetaSized` but `Sized` doesn't semantically require `MetaSized`.
 - Should users be able to slap a `#[repr(align(n))]` attribute onto opaque types to give them an alignment?
-  This would allow us to represent `CStr` properly but would necessitate splitting `MetaSized` and `MetaAligned` as they would not be "metadata sized" in general.
+  This would allow us to represent `CStr` properly but would necessitate splitting `MetaSized` and `MetaAligned` as it is only "dynamically sized" but "statically aligned".
   (We may be able to get away with the [Aligned trait](https://github.com/rust-lang/rfcs/pull/3319))
 - Should the `extern type` syntax exist, or should there just be a `repr(unsized)`?
   This would allow headers with opaque tails (which are very common in C code) but is a more significant departure from the original RFC, and looks more like custom DSTs.